 Nature (regarded merely as nature in general) depends...on the categories as the original basis of its necessary law-governedness.
 But even the pure faculty of the understanding does not suffice for prescribing a priori to appearances, through mere categories, more laws than those underlying a nature in general considered as the law-governedness of appearances in space and time.
 Particular laws, because they concern appearances that are determined empirically, are not completely derivable from those laws...
 (B165, AW 754b-755a).

-Where Descartes, Leibniz, and Spinoza all thought that the laws of physics were innate, knowable a priori, Kant argues that only the most general laws of nature can be known a priori.
+Kant argues that only the most general laws of nature, those which arise from structuring our experience, can be known a priori.